Digital Innovations for a Happier, Healthier Aging: A Transdisciplinary Training

 WHO IS THE COURSE FOR:

-The course is designed to accommodate a diverse range of participants, including medical professionals, caregivers, solution providers, startup founders, and students at various academic levels, from Bachelor and Master via PhD to faculty members.
-We foster a transdisciplinary approach, making this course accessible to individuals from different fields, including, but not limited to, social, public health, medical and rehabilitation sciences, political sciences, economic, legal, and environmental sciences, computer science, and engineering.
+The course is designed to accommodate diverse participants, including healthy individuals and patients, medical professionals, caregivers, solution providers, startup founders, and students at various academic levels, from Bachelor and Master via PhD to faculty members.
+We foster a transdisciplinary approach, welcoming individuals from different fields, including, but not limited to, social, public health, medical and rehabilitation sciences, political sciences, economic, legal, and environmental sciences, computer science, and engineering.

-Furthermore, we extend a warm welcome to anyone passionate about the potential synergy between digital technologies and the aging population, especially those eager to actively contribute to our ongoing research projects as study participants and users of the digital solutions being developed within the QoL Lab (QoL.unige.ch).
+Furthermore, we extend a warm welcome to anyone passionate about the potential synergy between digital technologies and the global challenge of ageing, especially those eager to actively contribute to our ongoing research projects as study participants and as users of the digital solutions being developed within the QoL Lab (QoL.unige.ch).

 BACKGROUND: